 - Resolving grievances of security holders;

-- Review of measures taken for effective exercise of voting rights;
+- Review of measures taken for the effective exercise of voting rights;

 - Review of adherence to service standards of the Company by Registrar and Transfer Agent;